swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     touch testfile

 Then list the contents of the directory again.
 You should see that a new entry, called `testfile`, exists.
-It is colored white meaning that it is a file, as opposed to a directory.
-The `touch` command just creates an empty file.

-Some terminals will not color the directory entries in this very convenient way.
+Some terminals will not color the directory entries (though yours might, already).
 In those terminals, use `ls -F` instead of `ls`.
 The `-F` argument modifies the results so that a slash is placed at the end of directories.
 If the file is *executable* meaning that it can be run like a program, then a star will be placed at the end of of the file name.

-You can also use the command `ls -l` to see whether items in a directory are files or directories. `ls -l` gives a lot more information too, such as the size of the file and information about the owner.
+You can also use the command `ls -l` to see whether items in a directory are files or directories. `ls -l` gives a lot of other information too, such as the size of the file and information about the owner.
 If the entry is a directory, then the first letter will be a "d".
 The fifth column shows you the size of the entries in